jrajan14/CountDown/README.md

 Contributions:
 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to fork the repository and submit a pull request.

+### Note:
+This project was created as a personal project to practice C# programming and UI development.
+It's open for use and modification, but there might be limitations in terms of feature completeness and robustness.

+Feel free to adapt and expand this description according to your project's specific details and features.